-Project Project Description Risk Reasoning 2.a.i.
-Create Integrated Delivery Systems that are focused on Evidence-Based Medicine / Population Health Management Score 3 This is a moderate risk score indicating the project could meet intended goals but requires some performance improvements and overcoming challenges.
+Project Project Description Risk Score Reasoning 2.a.i.
+Create Integrated Delivery Systems that are focused on Evidence-Based Medicine / Population Health Management 3 This is a moderate risk score indicating the project could meet intended goals but requires some performance improvements and overcoming challenges.
 The limited partner engagement efforts and organizational challenges faced by the PPS place the successful implementation of this project at risk.
 2.b.ii.
 Development of co-located primary care services in the emergency department (ED) 1 This the lowest risk score indicating the project is more than likely to meet intended goals.
 2.b.iv.
-Care transitions intervention model to reduce 30 day readmissions for chronic health conditions 2 This is the lowest risk score indicating the project is on track and more than likely to meet intended goals.
-The PPS has had Patient Engagement challenges.
+Care transitions intervention model to reduce 30 day readmissions for chronic health conditions 2 This is a low risk score indicating the project is more than likely to meet intended goals but has challenges to overcome.
+The PPS has had Partner Engagement challenges.
 2.b.vii.
 Implementing the INTERACT project (inpatient transfer avoidance program for SNF) 2 This is a low risk score indicating the project is more than likely to meet intended goals but has challenges to overcome.
 The PPS has had Partner Engagement challenges.
 2.d.i.
-Implementation of Patient Activation Activities to Engage, Educate and Integrate the uninsured and Iow/non-utilizing Medicaid populations into Community Based Care 3 This is a low risk score indicating the project is more than likely to meet intended goals but has challenges to overcome.
-The PPS has had Partner and Patient Engagement challenges.
+Implementation of Patient Activation Activities to Engage, Educate and Integrate the uninsured and low/non-utilizing Medicaid populations into Community Based Care 3 This is a moderate risk score indicating the project could meet intended goals but requires some performance improvements and overcoming challenges.
 3.a.i.
-Integration of primary care and behavioral health services 3 This is a low risk score indicating the project is more than likely to meet intended goals but has challenges to overcome.
-The PPS has had Partner and Patient Engagement challenges.
+Integration of primary care and behavioral health services 3 This is a moderate risk score indicating the project could meet intended goals but requires some performance improvements and overcoming challenges.

-Figure 23: Project Risk Scores
+Figure 24: Project Risk Scores

 3.a.ii.
-Behavioral health community crisis stabilization services 3 This is a low risk score indicating the project is more than likely to meet intended goals but has challenges to overcome.
-The PPS has had Partner and Patient Engagement challenges.
+Behavioral health community crisis stabilization services 3 This is a moderate risk score indicating the project could meet intended goals but requires some performance improvements and overcoming challenges.
 3.b.i.
-Evidence-based strategies for disease management in high risk/affected populations (adult only) (Cardiovascular Health) 3 This is a low risk score indicating the project is more than likely to meet intended goals but has challenges to overcome.
-The PPS has had Partner and Patient Engagement challenges.
+Evidence-based strategies for disease management in high risk/affected populations (adult only) (Cardiovascular Health) 3 This is a moderate risk score indicating the project could meet intended goals but requires some performance improvements and overcoming challenges.
 3.c.i.
-Evidence-based strategies for disease management in high risk/affected populations (adults only) (Diabetes Care) 3 This is a low risk score indicating the project is more than likely to meet intended goals but has challenges to overcome.
-The PPS has had Partner and Patient Engagement challenges.
+Evidence-based strategies for disease management in high risk/affected populations (adults only) (Diabetes Care) 3 This is a moderate risk score indicating the project could meet intended goals but requires some performance improvements and overcoming challenges.